nathanielrb/mailstats2/README.md

 ## Prerequisites

-You will need [Leiningen][] 2.0.0 or above installed.
+You will need Clojure 1.8.0 and [Leiningen][] 2.0.0 or above installed.

 [leiningen]: https://github.com/technomancy/leiningen

 ## Running

-To run, start a web server:
+To run, start a web server in the project root directory:

     lein ring server